 In 1947 my brother, Carlton and I moved to Los Angeles, where we went into the sign painting business, because we could not find work.
 Business was good, we got a car and then a truck and before long we opened a sign shop.
 I quit the sign business to go to College, I attended Los Angeles City College where I met and married Gloria Simmons, I transferred to Art Center College of Design, where I graduated with a B.A. in Professorial Arts.
 I attended Chouinard Art School, and later on I attended U.C.L.A.
 Graduate School

-My wife Gloria and I have six wonderful children and 12 super grandchildren and 3 great grand children.
-Two of our daughters are professional Artist; Sharon is a illustrator and Painter, Riea is a Designer, and Art Director with a major motion picture co.
-Some of the Grandchildren love to draw.
+My wife Gloria and I have six wonderful children and 12 super grandchildren and 3 great grandchildren.
+Two of our daughters are professional Artist; Sharon is a Illustrator and Painter.
+Riea is a Designer and Art Director with a major motion picture company.
+Some of the grandchildren love to draw.
 And when I say, do you want to become a artist?
 They look at me and say in no uncertain terms, “I am a artist.” (smile)

 I have worked in Advertising many years, as a Illustrator, Designer, and Art Director.
-I have produced illustrations and designs for Industrial Product and Entertainment Advertising.
-Editorial Illustration, Motion Picture Poster and Concept Ad Design for NBC and CBS TV guide ads.
+I have produced illustrations and designs for industrial, product and entertainment advertising.
+Also, editorial illustrations, motion picture posters and concept ad design for NBC and CBS TV guide ads.

 The Black Cowboys was a series of paintings that I started to produce after one of my daughters in elementary school, turned in a paper about the Black Cowboy.
-The teacher who was white told my daughter that, it was a nice paper, but there was no such thing as Black Cowboys.
+The teacher who was white, told my daughter that, it was a nice paper, but there was no such thing as Black Cowboys.
 So...
-The “AFRICAN COWBOYS” Painting were started.
+The “AFRICAN COWBOYS” paintings were started.

 If you would like to see the kind of Advertising Illustrations and Design work that I produced check out My Portfolio web site.
 View MY ADVERTISING PORTFOLIO .

-But for now this Web site ( African Cowboys ) is to recapture African History in the Old West and to get other to tell there stories of family members or relative who lived and worked in the old west.
+This Website ( African Cowboys ) is to recapture African History in the Old West and to allow others to tell known stories of African Cowboys who lived and worked in the old west.